brackendev/ALCameraViewController/README.md

 Usage of this fork remains the same as the original but with more options.
 See the [original README](https://github.com/AlexLittlejohn/ALCameraViewController/blob/master/README.md) for details.

+## CocoaPod ##

+Incorporate this fork into your project with CocoaPods.
+Add this line to your podfile:

+`pod 'KK-ALCameraViewController'`

 ## License
 ALCameraViewController is available under the MIT license.
 See the LICENSE file for more info.
 This fork retains the same license.